 4. Wash your hands

 Put your mask in a ziplock bag and don't let it lying around.
-Don't forget to use a filter, good examples are a coffee filter or a vacuum cleaner filter.To the video on how to put a mask on properly
+Don't forget to use a filter, good examples are a coffee filter or a vacuum cleaner filter.Video instructing how to put a mask on properly

 and protect yourself and others